What is adjudication?

 How does adjudication work?

-You recieve a Bylaw Notice.
+You receive a Bylaw Notice.
 What are the next steps?

 You have the option to either pay the Bylaw Notice or dispute it.
 You have 14 calendar days upon receipt of the Bylaw Notice to dispute it.
 On the reverse side of each ticket, you will find information and directions regarding how you may pay, or dispute a Bylaw Notice.